Cytracom/laravel-migration-squasher/readme.md

     }
 }
 ```
+We delete all of the migrations before squashing again, to get rid of old squashed migrations that may be there.

 Again, please raise an issue if you find one, and feel free to make pull requests for review!
 Our goal is to make testing with sqlite much more of a possibility, to enable fast testing.
 Help from the community is always appreciated.